PuttaNageswaraReddy/PuttaNageswaraReddy/README.md

 --->
 Hi,
 I'm Putta Nageswara Reddy, having 7+ years real time experience in project code development and currently working as Technical Lead.
+Below are the team members as effective and dedicative team players.